likannp/todo-api/README.md

 # TODO API

-Run `docker-compose up` to start the project.
+Run `docker compose up` to start the project.